IntershopCommunicationsAG/docker-nginx-rancher/README.md

-# Artifactory Docker Registry Proxy
+# Nginx Docker Container for Rancher

 This image configures a nginx (using confd with Rancher as backend).